SBA loan benefits to a buyer

 Lending criteria change all the time, so don’t be afraid to ask so you get the latest information.
 Lending includes:

-Almost without exception, an SBA lender will want to see your credit score, credit history, proof of downpayment, source of money for the downpayment, and your business management experience.
+Almost without exception, an SBA lender will want to see your credit score, credit history, proof of downpayment, the source of the downpayment, and your business management experience.
 Getting approval for your loan application may be difficult if they are uncomfortable with one or more of these criteria.

 Once again, almost without exception, the lender will take a first security interest in all business assets (excluding titled vehicles) plus personal assets (including residences) as collateral.

-If the SBA loan allows you to succeed and grow your business, it often means needing more funds to continue the growth.
+If the SBA loan helps you succeed and grow your business, you may need more funds to continue that growth.
 The SBA loan program will probably not be an option, but having a solid loan history will lead to introductions to venture capitalists, mezzanine lenders, and possibly Angel investors.

 Some SBA lenders are happy to process and approve the SBA loan application.
-If the loan is approved, some lenders will require deposits from the business’s operations to be made with the bank.
+If the loan is approved, some lenders will require that the business’s operating deposits be made with the bank.

-One detail that gets left to the last minute by too many SBA loan applicants is Life Insurance.
+One detail that too many SBA loan applicants leave to the last minute is Life Insurance.
 As you borrow money to own and operate your business, the SBA lender must protect that loan, so they ask that their name be part of your Life Insurance policy.
 If you don’t have Life Insurance, you must address that problem, or they will withhold your loan approval.

 This is not a complete list of loan approval criteria; the following criteria are essential and will be considered by your SBA lender.